mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 262 - Not Replaced Constants/readme.md

 A major security flaw, PKfail, persisted unnoticed for 12 years, compromising hundreds of devices.

-The vulnerability stems from vendors failing to replace a "DO NOT TRUST" Secure Boot master key, a critical step that was neglected despite clear instructions.
+The vulnerability stems from vendors failing to replace a "DON'T TRUST" Secure Boot master key, a critical step that was neglected despite clear instructions.

 This oversight left countless devices open to exploitation, allowing threat actors to bypass security measures and install malicious software.